 Dechlorination

 Some analytes can potentially be affected by residual chlorine.
 These require a dechlorination preservative or quencher to neutralize residual chlorine.
 This is necessary to ensure the test results are representative of the time of sample collection.
 There are different types of preservatives for this purpose deepening on the laboratory and the testing method.
 Sodium thiosulphate is the most common of this type of preservative.
 It is frequently used for both microbiology and organic analytes.
-Dechlorination preservatives must be either pre-charged in the bottle or vial, or added to the sample at the time of collection.
+Dechlorination preservatives must be either pre-charged in the bottle or vial, or added to the sample at the time of collection at a specified amount per volume of sample.
+For microbiological analyses, bottles containing sodium thiosulphate are available commercially that neutralize up to 15 mg/L residual chlorine.

 pH control